lana-20/appium-architecture/README.md

 __Desired Capabilites: {"AutomationName" : "UIAutomation"}__ means to take the UIAutomation Module flow for iOS < 9.3.

 When I initialize the WebDriver, I create an object of DC and pass it to Appium Server, which runs on some machine.
-Eg, 192.168.1.10:9268 stands for IP address:Port number.
+Eg, 192.168.1.10:9268 which stands for IP address : Port number.
 Through DC/RemoteWebDriver I connect to a particular Node Server and pass the DC object to the server.

 ![image](https://user-images.githubusercontent.com/70295997/205179971-40132ac2-9cfc-43d7-bc2b-f801a1a2bff3.png)